-Captivating Botswana has largely abandoned mass tourism in recent years in favor of low volume, high quality safari travel into the Okavango Delta and surrounding Kalahari Desert.
+Botswana travel options are definitely outside the bounds of mass tourism in favor of low volume, high-quality safari travels into the Okavango Delta and Kalahari Desert.
 Roughly the size of Texas, this progressive democratic republic has a stable economy, which also has taken steps to protect 40% of its land for wildlife, thereby creating one the highest game concentrations in southern Africa.

-In general, Botswana is a place to visit during any season though the popular months are May through September.
-During the winter, days are warm but nights are very cold while in the summer, days are hot and the nights balmy.
+In general, Botswana is a place to visit during any season through the popular months are May through September.
+During the winter, days are warm but the nights are very cold while in the summer, days are hot and the nights balmy.

-The three main areas to experience in Botswana besides the Okavango Delta are the savannas of the Moremi Reserve and the forests of Chobe and Linyanta Game Reserves.
+The three main areas to experience in Botswana besides the Okavango Delta are the savannas of the Moremi Reserve and the forests of Chobe and Linyanti Game Reserves.
 There are large concentrations of elephants, lions, hyena, wild dogs, buffalo, hippopotamus, and birds.
 The main ecotourism activities include game drives, quad bikes, walking and elephant back safaris, horseback safaris, bicycle safaris and boating.
-As one of Africa’s premier wildlife destinations, our trip to Botswana will not disappoint.
-Watch a video made by one of our partners in Botswana.